Shreshtha1277/school-epr/README.md

 <p>Code Cleanup: Some commented-out code related to dropping tables has been removed, and the application now explicitly handles window closing events.
 1 3</p>
 <p>UI Enhancements: Fields are now cleared after a task is successfully added.
 6</p>

-<p>The planner in your raining.py file has these main features:</p>
+<h3>The planner in your raining.py file has these main features:</h3>
 <p>1.
 Edit & Delete Tasks</p>
 <p>Allow users to edit or remove existing tasks from the list.</p>
 <p>Add “Edit” and “Delete” buttons beside each task in the “Show Tasks” window.</p>